Is critical self-talk, regret, or worrying stopping you from seeing your strengths, resources, or possibilities for your future?

 (8) T – Think Thankfully: What challenges or mistakes are you now thankful for in your life?
 What strengths, passions, and purposes are you grateful belong to you?
 What experiences or people in your world are you thankful for today?
 We'll help you integrate daily practices to use every part of your story as a source of gratitude.
 We'll train your brain to see the good within and around you.
 Thinking thankfully and practicing gratitude re-scripts our story from a tragedy to a triumph.

 What is Positive Psychology?

 The Positive Psychology Center at the University of Pennsylvania defines Positive Psychology as “the scientific study of the strengths and virtues that enable individuals and communities to thrive” (2007).

 Positive Psychology is NOT about feeling happy 100% of the time, ignoring weaknesses and problems, or never experiencing negative emotions like sadness or anger.

+Positive Psychology IS about learning how to experience negative emotions and move through them more quickly and healthily, so they do not immobilize us.
 It IS about taking the time to embrace and savor the positive we hold within us, in those around us, and in the lives we are already living.